-- Management information collected manually by the Client Experience team at Social Security Scotland indicates that around 1,290 redeterminations were requested by 31 December 2019.
-This represents around 1.1% of the total number of decisions made during this period [Table 11]. - By 31 December 2019, 1,280 redetermination requests had been decided, with over half of these disallowed (715, 56%), just under a third allowed or partially allowed (375, 29%) and 190 (15%) withdrawn.
-A disallowed redetermination request is one that is accepted as valid, however payment has been rejected as the criteria for a payment has not been met.
-A further 5 redetermination requests (less than 1% of the 1,290 received) were pending an outcome. - The median measure of number of days to respond to a redetermination request was 12 working days.
-Up to 31 December 2019, around 97% of completed redeterminations were closed within 16 working days.
-Where redeterminations were closed after the deadline of 16 working days, extensions were agreed with the client and the redeterminations were closed within the mutually agreed deadline. - Management information also indicates that 60 appeals were received by 31 December 2019.
-The tribunal have considered 55 appeals and in each case, the appeal has been dismissed and the Social Security decision upheld.
+- Management information collected manually by the Client Experience team at Social Security Scotland indicates that 2,350 redeterminations were requested by 30 November 2020.
+This represents around 1.1% of the total number of decisions made during this period [Table 13]. - By 30 November 2020, 2,320 redetermination requests had been completed.
+Of these, 48% redetermination requests were disallowed, 24% allowed or partially allowed, and 27% withdrawn.
+A disallowed redetermination request is one that is accepted as valid but payment has been rejected as the criteria for a payment has not been met.
+Around 1% of redetermination requests received were pending an outcome by the end of November 2020. - The median average number of days to respond to a redetermination request was 12 working days.
+Up to 30 November 2020, around 96% of completed redeterminations were closed within 16 working days.
+Where redeterminations were closed after the deadline of 16 working days, extensions were agreed with the client and the redeterminations were closed within the mutually agreed deadline.